 In the event you need to have your divorce agreement modified, our Charlotte divorce attorney at Krusch Law, PLLC can assist you.
-Our family law firm has over four decades of collaborative experience handling a wide range of divorce-related disputes and can work toward having your situation resolved quickly and efficiently.
+Our family law firm has over four decades of experience handling a wide range of divorce-related disputes and can work toward having your situation resolved quickly and efficiently.

 Call (704) 343-8811 to discuss your case with one of our legal representatives.

 Do I Need a Lawyer for My Case?

 If reaching the original agreement or obtaining the original court order was relatively conflict-free, perhaps you can arrange a modification with a low amount of conflict.
 On the other hand, if the matter was full of tension and strong disagreements, then you may find the modification process to be difficult as well.
 Most post-divorce agreements require the aid of legal representative to ensure that both parties come to a fair and amicable agreement.

 The most common types of modifications relate to: